Divabhattacharya/Machine-Learning-/README.md

-Sure!
-Based on your request, here's the updated version with the correct repository URL and the changes made accordingly:

 Resume Screening 🤖📄
 This repository contains a machine learning project focused on automating the resume screening process using Python.
 The goal is to create a model that efficiently and accurately evaluates resumes based on predefined criteria. 🚀